Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/special-materials.md

   Weapon                    +3,000 gp
   ------------------------- --------------------

+### Darkwood
-**Darkwood:** This rare magic wood is as hard as normal wood but very light.
+This rare magic wood is as hard as normal wood but very light.
 Any wooden or mostly wooden item (such as a bow, an arrow, or a spear) made from darkwood is considered a masterwork item and weighs only half as much as a normal wooden item of that type.
 Items not